ibm-cloud-docs/hp-virtual-servers/logging.md

 # Monitoring logs
 {: #monitoring}

 You can monitor many kinds of logs of the {{site.data.keyword.hpvs}} instances, for example, web server, or application logs.
-To enable the collection of such logs, you must deploy LogDNA on the {{site.data.keyword.hpvs}} instance.
+To enable the collection of such logs, you must use IBM Log Analysis with LogDNA on the {{site.data.keyword.hpvs}} instance.

 {: shortdesc}